-The second research question involves investigating how servant leadership influences turnover intentions.
-Few studies could be found that examined the association between the two variables.
+The second research question involves the relationship between servant leadership and turnover intentions.
+Few studies could be located that examined the relationship between the two variables.
 Neither the Hoch et al. (2018) nor the Lee et al. meta-analyses reported a correlation between servant leadership and turnover intentions.
 Chaudhry et al. (2021) reported a significant, but modest correlation between servant leadership and turnover intentions (r = -.26).

-Only three studies involving salespeople have included both variables in their study.
-Both Jaramillo et al., (2009) and Schwepker and Schultz (2015) reported that other variables mediated the relationship between servant leadership and turnover intentions.
+Only three studies involving salespeople have included both servant leadership and turnover intentions in their study.
+Both Jaramillo et al., (2009) and Schwepker and Schultz (2015) reported that the relationship between servant leadership and turnover intentions was mediated by other variables.
 However, Westbrook and Peterson (2022) reported a direct relationship.

-Few studies exist investigating if servant leadership influences turnover intentions.
+Few studies exist investigating the relationship between servant leadership and turnover intentions.
 The fact that these studies reported different results, additional research examining the relationship between servant leadership and turnover intentions is warranted.
 The following research question will be analyzed.